November 1, 2023

 Here’s how to handle complaints effectively:

-While it may seem that customers with a bad experience will be hesitant to continue doing business with your company, that’s not the case.
+While it may seem that customers with a bad experience will be hesitant to continue doing business with your company, that’s not always the case.

 Clearly, service recovery should be a priority for your business and employees.
 Let’s look at the eight steps to create a service recovery plan to ensure your employees knock it out of the park when issues arise.